Ivars Grantiņš: Marriage and further attacks

 After graduating from Svitene, Grantiņš enrolled at an agricultural vocational school in Mežotne to study as a tractor driver, but soon dropped out.
 He soon found employment at a farm in Ceraukste Parish, where he was tasked with feeding the cattle.
-While he was considered a good and efficient worker, female co-workers were disturbed by his tendency to torture the farm animals out of boredom and molesting older women.
+While he was considered a good and efficient worker, female co-workers were disturbed by his tendency to torture the farm animals out of boredom and molest older women.
 He was first tried for attempted sexual assault on a minor and attempted murder in 1995, but was prevented from finishing the victim off by passers-by.
 At that time, he was given a suspended sentence.

 Eventually, Grantiņš married Inga, another girl living on the kolkhoz who was seven years his junior, and the pair soon had a daughter, Daina.
 His wife allegedly held great influence over him, so much so that Grantiņš obeyed everything she requested without questioning it.
 One day, after Inga had a quarrel with his mother, Grantiņš grabbed an axe and attacked the latter, for which he was later arrested and sentenced to three years and a half in prison.
 After the conviction, Inga divorced him and took custody of their child.
 Following his release, Grantiņš refused to apologize to his mother, despite the fact that she constantly provided him with money while he was still inside.